backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/API Gateway.md

 - Helps to use OAuth / SAML / **3rd party type of authentication**
 - Lambda **must return an IAM policy for the user**.
 Very flexible in what IAM policy is returned.
+- A lambda authoriser can reference a DynamoDB authorisation table.

+> [!question]- A company needs to provide additional security for their APIs deployed on Amazon API Gateway.
+They would like to be able to *authenticate their customers with a token*.
+What is the SAFEST way to do this?
+> Create an API Gateway Lambda authoriser.
+> ---
+> "Setup usage plans and distribute API keys to the customers" is incorrect as this is not the most secure (safest) option. *AWS recommends that you don't rely on API keys as your only means of authentication and authorisation for your APIs*.

 ### Cognito User Pools
 - **Cognito fully manages user lifecycle**